DataIntellectTech/SEMO-downloader/README.md

 pip install qPython
 ```
 ### Getting the Data from a KDB+ process
-After installing the qPython library open a new Jupyter Notebook, and ensure the install was successful by running, ``import qpython``, if no error occurs the Module has been installed successfully.
+After installing the qPython library open a new Jupyter Notebook, and ensure the install was successful by running, ``import qpython``, if no error occurs the module has been installed successfully.

 The following is a brief example on connecting to a KDB+ process with qPython and making a simple plot using [Plotly](https://plotly.com/) Python Library, which can be [downloaded using conda](https://anaconda.org/plotly/plotly), via the Anaconda prompt.
 ```